Russia’s security chief blasts West, dangles nuclear threats

 Medvedev. who heads a Security Council panel coordinating weapons production, derided Western statements alleging that Russia is running out of weapons and charged Russian weapons industries have increased output.

-He said that Russia will produce 1,500 battle tanks and boost production of other weapons to meet the army’s needs.
+He said that Russia will produce 1,500 battle tanks this year alone and boost production of other weapons to meet the army’s needs.
 His claims couldn’t be independently verified.

 “The most important thing now is to make it all in necessary volumes, and we are launching new factories to do that,” Medvedev said.